Working in Europe

 Where to apply for a visa for Europe jobs?

-For a European work visa, you must apply to a legal institution of the country where you plan to work.
+For a European work visa to work in Europe for foreigners, you must apply to a legal institution in the country where you plan to work.

 Here are the places where you can apply for a European visa:

 - Their embassy

 You can extend a work visa in many European countries.
 For this, it is to notify the authorized institutions of your time extension request before your work permit in the European country you are in expires.
 As a result of this request, your application is processed, and some documents are requested.